Halloween Craft Kits

-I recently was asked if I wanted to try some Halloween products and crafts from Oriental Trading Company.
+I recently ordered Halloween craft kits from Oriental Trading Company.
 I don’t think I’ve ordered anything from there in almost a year, plus it was getting cooler and I was in the fall mood.
-So, of course, I said “yes!”, placed an order and then offered the items to Kevin’s class.
-I had talked with his teacher ahead of time.
+I had contacted Kevin’s teacher about this, and she gave me some guidelines so that the Halloween craft kits I ordered were something that he and his classmates could do.

-Kevin goes to an all special needs school and like all schools, money is tight and they love donated items.
-Plus, since they serve kids with special needs, it can be hard to find age-appropriate activities that are easy enough for the kids to do.
-Many kids with special needs struggle with fine motor skills but love the bright colors and festivities surrounding Halloween.
-OTC really came through for us as far as affordable tactile crafts and activities.Sorting out all our goodies and making plans!
+Kevin goes to a small, private school.
+And like all schools, money is tight and they love donated items.
+Plus, since they serve only disabled children, it can be hard to find age-appropriate activities that are easy enough for the kids to do.

 Here is some of what we ordered, in case you look at this post and want to order some for yourself.
 Note that they come in lots of 8 or 12.